vfarcic/devops24/manuscript/06-jenkins-setup.md

 cat helm/jenkins/templates/config.tpl
 ```

-The output is too big to be digested at once, so we'll break the explanation into different pieces.
+The output is too big to be digested at once, so we'll break the explanation into various pieces.

 How did I create that file?
 I started by following the instructions in Chart's README.
 I copied `config.yaml` and made the minor changes documented in the README.
 That was the easy part.
 Then I inspected the changes we made to `config.xml` inside our manually configured Jenkins (the one we deleted a few moments ago).

-Than I started modifying `config.tpl` file.
+They provided enough info about the entries we're missing and I started modifying `config.tpl` file.
 The first change is in the snipped that follows.

 ```tpl
 {{- define "override_config_map" }}